Immersion in the Holy Spirit

-They portray people who are attempting to express the reality of the good news of Jesus and the Kingdom in their everyday lives.
+They are portrayed expressing the reality of the good news of Jesus and the Kingdom in their everyday lives.

 Prayer.
 Heavenly Father, thank you for your promise of the Holy Spirit.
-Thank you, too, for the example of those New Covenant Believers in the word of Christ who received Him.
+Thank you, too, for the examples in the word of Christ of those New Covenant Believers who received Him.